 3) Improve customer experience, products, and services

 Positive feedback is always great, but negative feedback is especially useful — your customers are your most honest critics, and how they view your business matters most.
 Making adjustments based on insights from customer feedback will help you deliver experiences, products and services that will keep your customers coming back, and inspire them to spread the word to friends and family, bringing in new customers.
-For example, if a hotel chain notices a trend in negative mentions for “room”, social media sentiment analysis tools can let them dig deeper to find out what unhappy customers are saying about their rooms.
+For example, if a hotel chain notices a trend in negative mentions for “room”, customer sentiment analysis tools can let them dig deeper to find out what unhappy customers are saying about their rooms.
 They might discover mentions of “dirty” and “old”, telling them they need to refurbish their rooms and retrain their cleaning staff.

 4) Generate more leads with customer sentiment analysis tools